Type x^(1/3) in any calculator, spreadsheet, or search bar to instantly compute the cube root of x.

 What's Happening

-Forget special symbols—most digital tools use fractional exponents (like 1/3) to represent roots.
+Most digital tools skip the special symbols these days.
+Instead, they use fractional exponents (like 1/3) to represent roots.
 This trick works everywhere from spreadsheets to programming languages without hunting for obscure characters.

 Step-by-Step Solution